VEkh/hottspot-taobot/cpp/sandbox/doc/performance.md

   replicate that with other correlated pairs.

 #### Next Thing(s) to Try
+* A future strategy to try may be around correlated instruments:
+  1. Form a pair of highly correlated instruments
+  2. Normalize them to a virutal basis instrument
+    * A = $200, B = $300, C (Virtual = $100)
+    * When A moves $1, C moves $0.50.
+When B moves $1, C moves $0.33
+  3. Make bets against discrepancies in normalized price
+    * If A's normalized price is $0.50 greater than B's normalized price, short A and buy B.

 ### 2022-04-04:
+#### Remarks
+#### Next Thing(s) to Try
+* It became apparent that even the TQQQ x SQQQ strategy upon which the current strategy is derived may not work.
+As long as you ultimately need to release one side to hope for the other side to move into profit, there's no guaranteee of long-term success.
+* What I need to instead do is the following:
+  1. Take two highly correlated assets
+  2. Long one and short the other
+  3. Wait for profit to realize between the two positions.
+    * Since their prices are correlated but not exactly mapped, there should often occur a period of time where their prices will diverge enough to create a proft.
+  4. Close both sides as soon as the required profit presents itself.
+Do NOT hold one, hoping that it will become profitable
+* This can't be done by simulatneously longing and shorting a single asset.
+It will always start at <= $0, and once one side is released, you'll be gambling.
+* Where this new strategy may lose is when the prices diverged for long enough in loss directions for both sides.
+* It remains to be seen how often this occurs and whether a stop loss / reset will be necessary.

+### 2022-04-05:
 #### Performance
 ##### Forex (Paper)
 * Return: $ (% Account) (% Daily Salary) (vs. QQQ: %)